LA/SAN FRANCISCO (Reuters) - David Prend is one of the most respected investors in green technology - but even he picks some losers.

 Competition from China also hit Soliant Energy, which manufactured special high-concentration solar panels for use on small areas such as home rooftops.
 The company’s assets were sold to Emcore Corp for a paltry $450,000, reports said, after it raised millions in venture funding, including $9.4 million from RockPort, data from Thomson Reuters shows.

 Even some of RockPort’s early successes, such as solar cell maker Evergreen Solar, have been unable to compete with home-grown Asian rivals.
 RockPort put $2.3 million into Evergreen in a 2003 private placement, according to data from Thomson Reuters.
-The company shifted its production to China earlier this year to take advantage of the country’s competitive advantages, but wound up filing for Chapter 11 protection three weeks before Solyndra imploded.
+The company shifted its production to China last year to take advantage of the country’s competitive advantages, but wound up filing for Chapter 11 protection three weeks before Solyndra imploded.

 “It is the nature of venture capital that some companies succeed and some do not,” Prend said in his email, adding that RockPort got out of Evergreen years ago and was “more than pleased with our return.”